aeshirey/learn-sat-smt/README.md

 This expression is _satisfiable_ (or just _sat_).
 But what if we _also_ had set `series_of_statements=False`?
 In that case, we cannot satisfy `is_arguing`; it is _unsatisfiable_, or _unsat_ because there is no combination of values that satisfy the desired final state of `is_arguing==True`.

-There's power in identifying both _sat_ and _unsat_ situations: a model that returns _sat_ can return concrete inputs that may provide useful.
+There's power in identifying both _sat_ and _unsat_ situations: a model that returns _sat_ can return concrete inputs that may be useful.
 On the other hand, an _unsat_ proves the non-existence of a solution; this might be useful in identifying that only a certain set of inputs will satisfy the constraints, after which no more solutions are possible.

 ## What is SMT?